Buy new or used?

 No. 4: Modern style

 Newly designed homes match today's tastes like an open family room and kitchen, higher ceilings and more storage space, says Verni.

-4 reasons to buy used
+4 reasons to buy an existing home

 No. 1: Cost

 "The biggest advantage to buying used is the price," says Lewis.
 "You pay a premium for buying new."
 In an existing home, you know what you're getting for the price and don't have to worry about builders doing a "bait-and-switch for upgrades that buyers thought were standard."

 Homeowners tend to negotiate more than builders, although builders sometimes offer incentives like paid closing costs to help offset the higher price, says Lewis.